 McKissick Museum, University of South Carolina, USC Horseshoe, Columbia.
-Through Dec.
+Aug.
+11 - Dec.
 10 - "Sewn Through Time: Sweetgrass Basketmakers Reimagine a Tradition".
+A reception will be held on Aug.
+25, from 5:30-7pm and meet Guest Curator Kennedy Bennett.
 A South Carolina's Lowcountry native, she will share how she came to study and write about a tradition.
 Carolina's Lowcountry basketmakers have sewn baskets since the 17th century.
 The tradition has been preserved at the hands of the Gullah-Geechee people, descendants of enslaved West Africans trafficked to North America.
 For over 300 years, basketmakers have transformed baskets from a plantation tool into an art form.
-Today, basketmakers continue to leverage heritage tourism to make a living, to advocate for the preservation of the ecosystem vital to the tradition, and to experiment with scale, form, and materials...
+Today, basketmakers continue to leverage heritage tourism to make a living, to advocate for the preservation of the ecosystem vital to the tradition, and to experiment with scale, form, and materials..
 This exhibit traces the evolution of sweetgrass baskets in South Carolina, highlighting the innovative work of contemporary makers.
 Ongoing - "Highlights from the Permanent Collections of McKissick Museum".
 Permanent - "Baruch Silver Collection," a collection of the Baruch family silver.
 And, "Natural Curiosity: USC and the Evolution of Scientific Inquiry into the Natural World".
 Hours: Mon.-Fri., 8:30am-5pm & Sat., 11am-3pm.
 Contact: 803/777-7251 or at (http:// artsandsciences.sc.edu/mcks/).